Percona-Lab/percona-openshift/README.md

 Deployment `proxysql-replicaset.yaml` will create ProxySQL service and automatically configure to handle a traffic to Percona XtraDB Cluster service.
 The service to handled is defined in line: `- -service=replicaset1`

+### Backups

+It is possible to make a backup from a running master or slave.
+- Create a backup volume.
+Example `kubectl create -f backup-volume.yaml`
+- Run a backup job.
+Example `kubectl create -f xtrabackup-job.yaml`. **Important** Change `NODE_NAME` to a valid `podname.service` address as a source of backup.

 TODO:
 - [X] Create ProxySQL service to handle master-slaves deployments